The System Builder,

 Powerful template builder and reliable delivery infrastructure.
 The foundation everything else is built on.

 Multi-step workflows with complex logic gates, conditional paths, and behaviour-based triggers.
-The strongest feature in the platform.
+GetResponse's strongest feature.

 Dynamic audiences that update in real time based on what contacts actually do, not just what list they joined.